-- 1. Check that the plunger of the oral dosing syringe is pushed all the way down. - 2.
-Keep the vial upright and push the oral dosing syringe firmly into the plastic adapter while turning the syringe clockwise to secure the dispensing system. - 3.
-Turn the vial with the attached dosing syringe upside down and slowly pull the plunger down so that the oral dosing syringe fills with the medicine. - 4.
+- 1. Check that the plunger of the oral dosing syringe is pushed all the way down.
+2. Keep the vial upright and push the oral dosing syringe firmly into - the plastic adapter while turning the syringe clockwise to secure the dispensing system. - 3.
+Turn the vial with the attached dosing syringe upside down and slowly pull the plunger up so that the oral dosing syringe fills with the medicine. - 4.
 Expel any large bubbles by pushing and pulling the plunger a few times.
 The presence of a few tiny bubbles is not important for dosing accuracy. - 5.
-Withdraw the dose of medicine prescribed by your veterinarian using the flange of the barrel to align with the marks on the plunger.
-These marks are in milliliters (mL).

-Note: If the prescribed dose is more than the maximum volume marked on the oral dosing syringe, you will need to reload the syringe to withdraw the
+Withdraw the dose of medicine prescribed by your veterinarian Note: If the prescribed dose is more than the maximum volume - marked on the oral dosing syringe, you will need to reload the syringe to withdraw the full dose.

-Return the vial to its upright position and remove the oral dosing syringe by twisting it counterclockwise out of the plastic dispenser.
+6. Return the vial to its upright position and remove the oral dosing syringe by twisting it counterclockwise out of the plastic dispenser